guyr18/CSCI-2530/Assignment7/README.md

 Assignment 7 represented a <b>discrete event simulation</b> by incorporating <b>Dijkstra's</b> shortest path algorithm.

 # Background
- -> A discrete event simulation performs a simulation of a collection of events, where each event occurs at a specified time.
+  A discrete event simulation performs a simulation of a collection of events, where each event occurs at a specified time.

- -> Dijkstra's algorithm finds shortest paths in weighted graphs, and it can be expressed as a discrete event simulation.
+  <b>Dijkstra's</b> algorithm finds shortest paths in weighted graphs, and it can be expressed as a discrete event simulation.

 # More Information..
-  This application uses Dijkstra's shortest path algorithm and reads information about a weighted graph from the standard input.
+  This application uses <b>Dijkstra's</b> shortest path algorithm and reads information about a weighted graph from the standard input.
  And furthermore, has three components: